• ROENFR

 (2) The appointment/designation of the members of the Plenary of the Economic and Social Council is carried out as follows:

-b) 15 members appointed by the representative trade union confederations at the national level, constituting the trade union side;
+b) 15 members appointed by representative trade union confederations at the national level, constituting the trade union side;

 c) 15 members, representatives of associations and non-governmental foundations, appointed by decision of the prime minister.